itz-akash/coffee-market-analytics/README.md

 # ☕ Coffee Market Analytics Dashboard

-## 📌 Project Overview

-This project analyzes global coffee market data to help **ACME Baristas** identify the best international markets for expansion.

-The project integrates coffee consumption, world population, and country code datasets into a single PostgreSQL database.
-SQL queries are used to perform business analysis, while a Streamlit dashboard provides interactive visualizations.
+An end-to-end Data Analytics project built using **Python, PostgreSQL, SQL, Streamlit, and Plotly** to analyze global coffee consumption and production trends.

+This project was completed as part of the **Nium Data Analytics Case Study Assignment**.

 ---

-## 🎯 Business Objective
+# 📌 Project Overview

-ACME Baristas plans to launch coffee stores in three new international markets.
+ACME Baristas plans to expand into three international markets.

-This analysis answers:
+Using publicly available datasets, this project builds a complete analytics pipeline—from data cleaning and database creation to interactive dashboard development—to identify the most promising markets for expansion.

+The project demonstrates the complete analytics workflow expected from a Data Analyst.

+---

+# 🎯 Business Objectives

+The dashboard answers the following business questions:

-* Which three markets should ACME enter?
+* Which three markets should ACME Baristas enter to maximize its customer base?
 * Is this the right time to enter the coffee market?
-* What opportunities and risks exist in different markets?
+* What opportunities and risks exist for international expansion?

 ---

-## 🛠 Tech Stack
+# 🛠 Tech Stack

 * Python
 * Pandas